iPhone 11 Pro

 Pricing and Availability

 The iPhone 11 Pro and 11 Pro Max became available for pre-order on Friday, September 13, with the device's official launch following on Friday, September 20.
+The new phones are available from the Apple online store, Apple retail locations, and third-party retailers.

 The iPhone 11 Pro is priced starting at $999 for the 64GB model, with a 256GB model available for $1149 and a 512GB model available for $1349.
 With the Apple Upgrade Program, pricing on the 11 Pro starts at $41.62 per month.